Drive to force Wisconsin recall vote nears goal

 Republicans hold a comfortable majority in the State House of Representatives but the political balance of the state Senate is 17 Republicans and 16 Democrats.

-(Writing and additional reporting by James B. Kelleher; Editing by Greg McCune)
+(Writing and additional reporting by James B. Kelleher; Editing by Jerry Norton)